 Longest visit request not (yet) accepted by the State >

 Bolivia tabled ‘voluntary pledges and commitments’ in support for its candidacy for membership for the period 2015-2017 on 1 July 2014.

 The majority of the document presents Bolivia’s existing legislation, practices and institutions for the purpose of promoting and protecting human rights.
 Where it does offer concrete commitments, Bolivia pledged (at international level) to: strengthen multilateralism as a diplomatic tool to promote and defend human rights; encourage the participation of civil society and indigenous peoples in the decision-making processes of the Council; promote recognition of the rights of indigenous peoples within the UN; participate actively in the UPR; and maintain an open dialogue with OHCHR.

 Domestically, Bolivia made commitments to encourage efforts to combat racism and all forms of discrimination.
 It also pledged to promote food security.

-An analysis of steps taken by Bolivia in fulfilment of its international pledges shows Bolivia’s Council participation to be rather limited, engaging in only 9% of panel discussions, 9% of interactive dialogues and 13% of general debates.
-Bolivia cooperates well with Special Procedures, responding to 12 out of 14 communications received, although it only accepted 5 out of 12 visit requests.
-For those international instruments to which Bolivia is party, it has five overdue periodic reports (including its report under ICESCR, which is 5 years overdue), and submitted 1 late (CEDAW).
+An analysis of steps taken by Bolivia in fulfilment of its international pledges shows that Bolivia participated in around 22% of all Council discussions, interactive dialogues and general debates.
+Bolivia cooperates with Special Procedures, responding to 60% of communications received and facilitating 60% of visits requests.
+For those international instruments to which Bolivia is party, it has submitted all of its reports, although it tends to report late (seven out of eight periodic reports were submitted after the due date).